Showing posts with label Dilip Kumar. Show all posts

 ‘Respected Kanshyamji,

 What has prompted me to write a letter to you now is that I haven’t been keeping myself alright for some time.
 To be very precise, it’s been for the last one week.
 Everyone here wants me to die.
-But life and death are not in our hand.
+But life and death are not in our hands.
 Are they?
 I can even commit suicide.
 But there are a couple of issues in front of me before committing suicide.
-Firstly, if a seventy three year old man commits suicide, no one will be sad about his death.
+Firstly, if a seventy-three-year-old man commits suicide, no one will be sad about his death.
 They would remain unmoved as if their big trouble is gone.
 Secondly, you must be aware that I have cracks in my foot and scabies on my knees.
 Where will I go to commit suicide with these legs?
-Moreover it wouldn’t look decent if I die with these pus oozing, stinking legs.
+Moreover, it wouldn’t look decent if I died with these pus-oozing, stinking legs.
 Would they?
 You also know this very well.
 Despite all, I want to die as desired by all my relatives.

-With the amount of money you sent last month benevolently, I have been able to apply a dressing and bandage up my legs at the Gujarat Charitable hospital in Ravana Aiyar Street till yesterday.
-This month, a new skin specialist had come to the hospital in the place of Mr Thamarai Kannan who used to visit the hospital on 3rdof every month.
+With the amount of money you sent last month, I have been able to apply a dressing and bandage on my legs at the Gujarat Charitable Hospital in Ravana Aiyar Street till yesterday.
+This month, a new skin specialist had come to the hospital in the place of Mr. Thamarai Kannan, who used to visit the hospital on the 3rd of every month.
 His name is Sanath Kumar Jain, a Marwari.

-His father, Suganmal Jain is running an Ever silver utensils whole sale business in Thanga Salai street.
-His shop is located near New Ananta Bhavan hotel at the turn of NSC Bose Road.
-If you meet him you would be able to recognise him.
+His father, Suganmal Jain, is running an Ever Silver utensils wholesale business on Thanga Salai Street.
+His shop is located near the New Ananta Bhavan hotel at the turn of NSC Bose Road.
+If you meet him, you would be able to recognise him.
 He can’t be an unknown person to you.
-Dr Sanath Kumar is very young fellow, but a skilful doctor.
-He had worked as an apprentice for some years under the famous skin specialist Dr Thambaiah.
+Dr. Sanath Kumar is a very young fellow but a skilful doctor.
+He had worked as an apprentice for some years under the famous skin specialist Dr. Thambaiah.
 He changed the medicine after checking my feet.
 He had given me some ointment for external application and some pills to eat.

 He suggested that the bandage could be changed every second day.
 He had assured me that the itching and oozing of pus could be cured in six months.
 You know that the treatment is free of cost anyway.
 But I had to travel by rickshaw every time.
-The rickshaw puller Kathavarayan is the one who is assisting me, holding me supportively while taking me in.
-I have fixed two rupees for to and fro journey.
-As I run out of cash from last week, he has been assisting me on credit.
+The rickshaw puller, Kathavarayan, is the one who is assisting me, holding me supportively while taking me in.
+I have fixed two rupees for the to-and-fro journey.
+As I ran out of cash from last week, he has been assisting me on credit.
 I owe him six rupees.
 I was informed only in the morning that Kathavarayan’s mother was not well.
 He has gone to Chengalpattu.
 I am not sure about the day of his return.
 I could easily opt for some other alternative arrangement.
 But the new one will not be as good as Kathavarayan.
 Will he?
 Leaving it aside, where is the money to pay the new rickshaw puller?

 I once again reiterate that I started despising everything just because of these reasons.
 My death would comfort everyone.
 Wouldn’t it?
 Your burden of sending money every month will also get reduced.
 You are aware that my sons are good for nothing.
 The elder one keeps playing Bulbuldhara, going after his wife.

-You are very much aware what sort of a woman his wife- that dwarf queen- is.
-She looks like a cat- but how much atrocious she is!
-One day in the previous week I just asked her to bring some salt as it was less in the stew (a stew given as side dish for Chappathi).
+You are very much aware of what sort of a woman his wife—that dwarf queen—is.
+She looks like a cat—but how atrocious she is!
+One day in the previous week, I just asked her to bring some salt, as it was less in the stew (a stew given as a side dish for chapati).
 Was it a sin?
-She left the spot, turned her face with a jolt like Lalitha Pawar.
+She left the spot and turned her face with a jolt like Lalitha Pawar.
 That useless dog (my son) came in support of her reproaching me to reduce the intake of salt as I got old.
 The story of my younger son was not a new one to you.
 Though he is settled with a good job in a bank, he still remains such an ungrateful fellow.
 Doesn’t he?
 How could he complete his studies?
-It was because of the alms you had extended that enabled him complete his B.Com.
+It was because of the alms you had extended that enabled him to complete his B.Com.
 He has become a pious man now.
-He arranges collective Bhajan every Saturday night and spoils every corner of the house.
-The way they make ruckus with Tabla and castanets is just indescribable.
-Once this Bhajan is over, these dogs will leave the house at midnight to have Poori, Lassi and Beeda at Maheswari Bhavan.
-Were there any Poori or Beedathat remained untouched by me in Maheswari Bhavan?
-He also knew very well that I liked Poorifrom Maheswari Bhavan.
-But that rascal had never brought even a single Poori for me from there.
-He thinks of himself as a Governor.
-Very mention of governor obligates me remember: Prabhudas Patwari came to our Srinathji temple.
+He arranges collective bhajan every Saturday night and spoils every corner of the house.
+The way they make a ruckus with the tabla and castanets is just indescribable.
+Once this bhajan is over, these dogs will leave the house at midnight to have poori, lassi, and beeda at Maheswari Bhavan.
+Were there any pooris or beedis that remained untouched by me in Maheswari Bhavan?
+He also knew very well that I liked Poori from Maheswari Bhavan.
+But that rascal had never brought even a single poori for me from there.
+He thinks of himself as a governor.
+The very mention of the governor obligates me to remember: Prabhudas Patwari came to our Srinathji temple.
 How simple he was!
 What a simplicity!
-He bowed his head, greeted our mother and left.
-He said: ‘We don’t have any grudges against Indira Gandhi.
-That lady is always stubborn, with a bit of high dose of it’.
+He bowed his head, greeted our mother, and left.
+He said, "We don’t have any grudges against Indira Gandhi.
+That lady is always stubborn, with a bit of a high dose of it’.

-At this point I intervened, asked him, “Mama…do I have to mention him as number two?
-Mere mention of name is enough for Kanshyam Mama to understand that it is Rajini.
+At this point I intervened and asked him, “Mama…do I have to mention him as number two?
+Mere mention of the name is enough for Kanshyam Mama to understand that it is Rajini.
 Isn’t it?”

 I looked into Mittu Mama’s eyes.

 “I run out of coconut oil at home.
 He combs his hair with some water.
-The elder one and younger one are spending their money on cigarettes and Beeda but never thought of buying me oil.
-Everyone in the home takes head bath every day and somehow manages the day by postponing the oil application on head till evening.
-Without applying oil, the frontal baldness of my head has dried and the head seems to be burning.
+The elder one and younger one are spending their money on cigarettes and beeda but never thought of buying me oil.
+Everyone in the home takes a head bath every day and somehow manages the day by postponing the oil application on their head till evening.
+Without applying oil, the frontal baldness of my head has dried, and the head seems to be burning.
 The sparse hair strands I have on my head stand erect, rough, like coconut fibre.
-I am damn scared even to have a glance of my face in mirror”.
+I am damn scared even to have a glance at my face in the mirror.”

 I glanced at his head and ensured what he had told me to write was true.

 “I want to set certain things right before I die.
 You know very well that I don’t own any property.
 I am just an impecunious, penniless fellow.
-You are aware that I had taken up the task of serving the Gods of your sister, I mean my wife, after her death.
+You are aware that I had taken up the task of serving the gods of your sister, I mean my wife, after her death.
 I want to hand you over all those idols before my death.
 Those idols have been inherited from my ancestors.
-My mother (before her it was my grandmother) used to get up in the early morning, take bath and touch any food stuff only after worshipping those idols in empty stomach.
+My mother (before her, it was my grandmother) used to get up in the early morning, take a bath, and touch any foodstuff only after worshipping those idols on an empty stomach.
 After her, your sister continued it.
-After your sister’s death, I have been trying my best in continuing it.
-You know well that I wouldn’t be able to bath daily.
-I could take bath only when the bandage is changed.
-So I could perform Puja only on every second day.
+After your sister’s death, I have been trying my best to continue it.
+You know well that I wouldn’t be able to bathe daily.
+I could take a bath only when the bandage is changed.
+So I could perform puja only on every second day.
 What makes me extremely sad is that I am unable to offer anything to those idols even during some auspicious days.
-I had to offer them the food (three chappathi and some rice) which I get at eleven ‘O clock every day.
+I had to offer them the food (three chapathi and some rice), which I get at eleven o'clock every day.
 In the evening it is coffee and two idlies from Ambis Café.
 I have faith in God that He would accept these offerings.
 What is more important of all is nothing but sincerity.

 They do not know its importance.
-They will either just throw them away or give it to children to play with it.
-One of those idols assumes much of importance.
-It is the five feet tall idol of crawling baby Lord Krishna with flute in his hands.
-It is a very beautiful looking idol.
+They will either just throw them away or give them to children to play with.
+One of those idols assumes much importance.
+It is the five-foot-tall idol of crawling baby Lord Krishna with a flute in his hands.
+It is a very beautiful-looking idol.
 If worn with a silk cloth and embroidered cap, it will look like Lord Krishna is actually crawling in our front yard.

 By this time you must have understood that I am ready for my death.
-But I don’t get clue of my death as to how and from where it comes.
-You know that death won’t embrace us even if we are willingly submit ourselves to it if our journey in this world remains incomplete.
-Last week, Jeevanlal’s eight year old son fell from the second floor while flying kite.
-He was such a lucky fellow, he fell exactly on the donkey of Lord Ekamabreswara’s washer man walking down that time with dirty clothes on its back.
+But I don’t get a clue about my death as to how and from where it comes.
+You know that death won’t embrace us even if we willingly submit ourselves to it if our journey in this world remains incomplete.
+Last week, Jeevanlal’s eight-year-old son fell from the second floor while flying a kite.
+He was such a lucky fellow; he fell exactly on the donkey of Lord Ekamabreswara’s washerman walking down that time with dirty clothes on its back.
 No bruise…no hurt.
 The donkey broke its rear leg as it fell on the ground.
 You know about Jeevanlal.
 A top-rated miser.
 He refused to part with even a penny for the treatment of the donkey.
-I had an extremely tough time to snatch three rupees from him for taking the donkey to veterinary hospital in a rickshaw.
+I had an extremely tough time snatching three rupees from him for taking the donkey to the veterinary hospital in a rickshaw.

-That washer man left after hurling just only one invective worst enough to insult the whole generation of Gujarati community.
+That washerman left after hurling just one invective bad enough to insult the whole generation of the Gujarati community.

 What do you infer from this incident?

 Both diabetes and heart attack came like a husband and wife and took away the lives of many.
-My daughter in law Subthra is also suffering from these two diseases.
-It is me who is free of diseases except some petty discomforts like scabies and cracks.
-As if proving the words of my elder daughter in law last week, I really feel like a limping dog.
+My daughter-in-law Subthra is also suffering from these two diseases.
+It is I who am free of diseases except for some petty discomforts like scabies and cracks.
+As if proving the words of my elder daughter-in-law last week, I really feel like a limping dog.

 No one will be there to cry for me in this Ekambareswarar Agraharam hereafter.
 The Agraharam has lost its appeal.
 The temple pond is dried up.
-For the name sake, they have pumped some water into it and floated some plastic lotus flowers in it.
-They have demolished the saffron painted compound wall running along the temple pond, constructed buildings and rented them out to ever silver utensils traders.
-The bell tower of the school in Ravanan Aiyar Street is not visible now.
-Fitting the microphones on the pillars in the temple corridors, they have started playing Bhajans in soft music.
-The streets in which the purest race of Gujarathis once roamed is now replete with Marwari traders selling utensils.
-Only the temple Peepal tree is still standing there to remind the old lay out of Agraharam.
+For the namesake, they have pumped some water into it and floated some plastic lotus flowers in it.
+They have demolished the saffron-painted compound wall running along the temple pond, constructed buildings, and rented them out to every silver utensils trader.
+The bell tower of the school on Ravanan Aiyar Street is not visible now.
+Fitting the microphones on the pillars in the temple corridors, they have started playing bhajans in soft music.
+The streets in which the purest race of Gujarathis once roamed are now replete with Marwari traders selling utensils.
+Only the temple Peepal tree is still standing there to remind of the old layout of Agraharam.
 It still gives shade.
-But the people who enjoyed its shade deeply from their heart have disappeared now.
+But the people who enjoyed its shade deeply from their hearts have disappeared now.
 The tranquil that the tree provided earlier is now missing.
-They are going to sell the building in which the sister of my sister’s sister in law is staying for sixty lakhs rupees.
+They are going to sell the building in which the sister of my sister’s sister-in-law is staying for sixty lakh rupees.
 Nearly thirty families are going to be thrown to the street with this sale.
 They are just waiting to get separated like birds whose houses were torn apart before they were chased away.
-The gregarious set up will change.
-The meaning of life lies in that set up.
+The gregarious setup will change.
+The meaning of life lies in that setup.
 Doesn’t it?
-Once the set-up disappears the life will also be lost.
+Once the setup disappears, life will also be lost.

-Every day I pray to, not the God, but the Yama Raj- ‘Take this old man.
+Every day I pray to not the God but the Yama Raj: ‘Take this old man.
 No bad will happen to your rope of death’.
 I have one more request.
-Just for the salvation of my soul, please perform singing of Bhagavatam unfailingly after my death either at my home or your home.
+Just for the salvation of my soul, please perform the singing of the Bhagavatam unfailingly after my death either at my home or your home.

 Nothing more than these at present to write about.

-I expect your reply filled with pleasant experiences of your life.
+I expect your reply to be filled with pleasant experiences from your life.

 Sincerely,